Vietnam National Day 2017

 The Vietnamese lost millions in a 30 year war for independence.
 It has left them fiercly patriotic and proud to be an independent nation.
 Every 2nd of September is an opportunity to celebrate that.
 If you’re in Vietnam make the most of it.
 Go out into the street and party alongside them.

 Vietnam National Day in Hanoi: Walking streets and 2am drinking

-The walking streets will be full of activities, performances and street food.
+The walking streets are full of activities, performances and street food.
 Get involved and enjoy the fun.

 Vietnam National Day in Saigon (HCMC): Fireworks and fun